 - Was there a particular reason you chose this organisation?
 How does it compare to other places you have worked in?

 - What route did you take into this profession?

 - Do you have any advice for someone wishing to enter this field?

-Make a good impression by arriving on-time and dressing smartly.
+Make a good impression by arriving on-time and dressing appropriately.
 Be friendly and polite to everyone you meet and remember to thank anyone who offers their time or assistance.
 Complete any task you are given willingly and to the best of your ability.
-If you can show you are a committed and professional individual, you may be invited back for more work experience or possibly even a job.
+If you can show you are a committed and professional individual, you may be invited back for more work experience or possibly even a future job.

 - What did you enjoy about your work experience?

 - What did you not enjoy as much and how could it have been better?

 - What do you want to learn more about?

 - How has your understanding of the profession/industry changed or developed?

 - How does your experience affect your plans for the future?